Attribution 2.0

 With your goals and KPIs in place, it’s time to choose an attribution model that aligns with the nature of your B2B customer journey.

-When sales cycles are longer and involve numerous stakeholders, it’s a better idea to use multi-touch attribution models—such as linear, U-shaped, or W-shaped—which account for the influence of multiple interactions.
+When sales cycles are longer and involve numerous stakeholders, it’s better to use multi-touch attribution models that account for the influence of multiple interactions.

 A B2B journey might include stages like: